flipperdevices/flipperzero-firmware/README.md

 Latest Updates:
 - Updates to size down [Video Poker, Thanks To PixlEmly](https://github.com/PixlEmly/flipperzero-firmware-testing/blob/unleashed/applications/VideoPoker/poker.c).
 - Spectrum Analyzer [Updates (for testing) Thanks to theY4Kman](https://github.com/theY4Kman/flipperzero-firmware)
+- BadUSB and U2F re-added.
+Was removed on the debug removals for some reason...

 **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.